Herbert Morrison (journalist): Morrison's commentary

-Morrison's full report was recorded on four acetate disks.
+Morrison's full report was recorded on four 16-inch disks.
 When he and Nehlsen finished their work, Nazi officials started following them in hopes of retrieving the disks to prevent the report from airing, fearing that it would tarnish the regime's image.
-They managed to escape and fly back to Chicago safely.
-The next day, May 7, Morrison's commentary aired on WLS, and an excerpt was later broadcast on NBC Red; it was never heard live.
+They managed to flee and return to Chicago safely.
+News of the Hindenburg disintegrating first broke on New York's WHN station eight minutes after the event, with CBS and NBC covering it within half an hour.
+The next day, May 7, Morrison's full commentary aired on WLS at 12:45 pm CDT, and an excerpt was broadcast on the Red and Blue Networks; it was not heard live.

 This was the first time a recording was broadcast on NBC.
-At the time, events were mostly either covered live or by telephone, and NBC had prohibited airing recordings in favor of live reports, which were considered more authentic and reliable.
+At the time, events were mostly either covered live or by telephone, and NBC had prohibited airing recordings in favor of live reports, which were considered more genuine and reliable.
 However, they made an exception for Morrison's because, as the writer Michael McCarthy explains, the Hindenburg report was an "exclusive, red-hot eyewitness account of the calamity" like no other.
-In fact, his broadcast of the disaster was the only one.
-Still, NBC's practice was upheld until World War II.
+(Note: Two other networks broadcast Morrison's commentary, likewise breaking their policy against broadcasting recordings in doing so.)
+Just before NBC Blue aired parts of the report, an announcer stated: "[We] present now one of the most unique broadcasts we have ever presented."
+Still, their practice was upheld until World War II.
+The day after the broadcast, NBC interviewed Morrison on national television to discuss the disaster as he saw it unfold.

 Aftermath and legacy

+Orson Welles' radio drama "The War of the Worlds" took inspiration from Morrison's broadcast.

-The report was eventually distributed worldwide and heard by millions.
-His dramatic, emotional reaction to the Hindenburgs collapse—his agony palpable—garnered the most attention and is noted to have struck a chord with listeners.
-In McCarthy's words, "The public had never heard such a raw, shocking account of an eyewitness plunged in a blink of an eye into an unfolding catastrophe.
+Morrison's report was eventually distributed worldwide and heard by millions.
+His dramatic, emotional reaction to the Hindenburgs collapse—his sorrow manifest—garnered the most attention and struck a chord with listeners.
+In McCarthy's words: "The public had never heard such a raw, shocking account of an eyewitness plunged in a blink of an eye into an unfolding catastrophe.
 It was spellbinding."
+Chicagoan radio editors applauded his commentary, with a writer for the Herald-Examiner calling it "one of the best pieces of worlds-eye view [I've] ever heard".
+The WLS president recognized Morrison and Charles Nehlsen's efforts.

-He additionally suggests that Morrison's reaction is the first viral audio.
-"Oh, the humanity," a phrase Morrison uttered out of sorrow for the disaster's victims, is now deemed a cultural and popular symbol, so much so that the historian Anna Accettola remarks that it is used as a generic expression of horror.
+McCarthy suggests that Morrison's reaction is the first viral audio.
+Moreover, "oh, the humanity", a phrase Morrison uttered out of sorrow for the disaster's victims, is now deemed a cultural and popular symbol, so much so that it has become a generic expression of horror.
 He later recalled having exclaimed those words under the assumption that everyone aboard the Hindenburg had died, when in fact 62 people survived.
+Grossman describes Morrison's report as "the public's most enduring memory of the crash", and Burt A. Folkart of the Los Angeles Times remarks that it is synonymous with the calamity.